-For this element, it is essential to make sure your goal is possible.
-I do believe anything is possible, but not everything is possible in the timeframe you are hoping to achieve in it.
-For example, if I wanted to go and be an astronaut now, then I would have a LOT of training and learning to do.
+For this element, making sure your goal is possible is essential.
+Anything is possible, but not everything is possible in the timeframe you hope to achieve.
+For example, if I wanted to go and be an astronaut now, I would have a LOT of training and learning.

 R – Realistic

 On that same level, being realistic is necessary.
-Yes, go for your dreams, but make sure that the goal is something that matches your personality and other important things in your life.
+Yes, go for your dreams, but make sure that the goal matches your personality and other important things in your life.

 T – Timebound

 When do you want to reach your goal?
-I have many goals, and I like to create both short and long-term goals with a deadline.
+I have many goals, and I like to create short- and long-term goals with deadlines.

 E – Evaluate

-Ultimately, it is important to know whether you reached your goal.
-Once the timeline approaches, make sure that you have measured your progress and know if you will reach it.
+Ultimately, it is crucial to know whether you have reached your goal.
+Once the timeline approaches, ensure you have measured your progress and know if you will reach it.
 Then…